ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 github: https://github.com/ucheetah/exoplanet-viz-cluster
 ---

-<p align="center"> <em> This post marks the beginning of my new personal website, where I'll be sharing ideas and creations in data science that drive me.
-My first project is purely created out my curiosity for astronomy.
-Though I have aphysics background but never got to dive into astronomical science as much as I'd hoped.</em> </p>
+<p align="center"> <em> This post and projects marks the beginning of my new personal website.
+I'll be sharing ideas and creations in data science that drive me.
+My first project is purely created out my curiosity for astronomical science and to hone some core data science toolkit skills.</em> </p>

 <hr>
 <div style="height: 20px;"></div>